dirkdegel/simplexR/README.md

 # Simplex Algorithm in R

+The `simplexR` package was developed with the intention to be used for educational purposes.
+The idea is to allow students to solve linear programs with the **Simplex Method** in a similar way it is thought in most courses and text books (see literature below).
+Dedicated functions allow the user to apply the simplex step by step and be able to verify their own calculations.
+The aim is to allow a more comprehensive understanding of the **Simplex Algorithm** (primal simplex algorithm, bigM-method, two-phase simplex algorithm, rivised simplex algorithm, dual simplex algorithm).

+Additionally, the implementation in `R` is meant to provide an opportunity for users to get started with programming via an algorithm they are well familiar with.

 The Wikipedia articles gives a good starting point if you would like to learn more about [linear programming](https://en.wikipedia.org/wiki/Linear_programming) and the [simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm) (simplex method).